 In this section, we set up a non-parametric general equilibrium model to demonstrate both Hulten's theorem as well as our second-order approximation.
-Final demand is represented as the maximizer of a constant-returns aggregator of final demand for individual goods subject to the budget constraint where c_i is the representative household's consumption of good i, p_i is the price and π_i is the profit of producer i, w_f is the wage of factor f which is in fixed supply \bar{l}f .
-The two sides of the budget constraint coincide with nominal GDP, using respectively the final expenditure and income approaches.
+Final demand is represented as the maximizer of a constant-returns aggregator of final demand for individual goods where c_i is the representative household's consumption of good i.
+The budget constraint is where p_i is the price and π_i is the profit of producer i, w_f is the wage of factor f which is in fixed supply \overline{l}f .
+It gives a measure of (nominal) GDP.